aasimsani/recruiter_note/README.md

 Unfortunately most of my coding career has been writing code for companies which due to legal reasons are private repos.

-Happy to share these if you shoot me an email at aasimsani05 at gmail.com
+Happy to figure out how I can best share these with you if you shoot me an email at aasimsani05 at gmail.com

 However here's a few highlights:
 1. [Artificial Manga Panel Dataset](https://github.com/aasimsani/artificial_manga_panel_dataset) and it's [accompanying AI model repo](https://github.com/aasimsani/ampd-ml.git) - Top 10 Projects Fullstack Deep Learning Class of Spring 2021